Introduction

 To make the most of your visit to the Siegessäule, here are a few helpful tips:

-- Bring a camera to capture the stunning views from the top of the monument.
+Take camera to take pictures of the views from the top of the monument.

 Conclusion